Make a Positive Impact on a New Generation

 Curious about internships and job placement after you graduate?
 Visit our Office of Career Services.

-The courses listed below are required for completion of the bachelor’s degree in Elementary Education.
+The courses listed below are required for completion of the bachelor’s degree in elementary education: liberal arts and technology.
 Candidates must also complete the requirements for the Stevenson Educational Experience (SEE).